Everything You Need To Know About Painting Render

 While some renders come pre-finished or pre-coloured, painting render is something that many homeowners decide to do both to new and older render.
 Many renders also do not come pre-finished, meaning that they are often left bare, leaving it looking tired and unfinished.

-The trust is, the link between aesthetic appeal and the performance of the render go hand-in-hand.
-All renders that are non-silicone renders will absorb some level of moisture over-time.
-This is the case both with highly porous renders like lime render and renders that are designed for long-term durability like pebbledash.
-When moisture absorbs into the render, it saturates the material and can undergo what is known as a 'freeze-thaw cycle'.
+When moisture absorbs into the render, it saturates the material and can undergo what is known as a ‘freeze-thaw cycle’.
 The moisture can freeze when temperatures drop causing it to expand as it becomes a solid.
-This expansion leads to movement within the render which can cause cracks and holes to open up.
-These defects allow more moisture to enter the wall, leading to further movement and resulting in a continuing cycle of damage.
+This expansion leads to movement within the render which can cause cracks and holes to open up, these defects allow more moisture to enter the wall.

 Can Render Cause Damp Problems?

-With 35% of heat loss in a property occurring from the walls, by having damp, wet walls you are likely to experience significant problems with heat loss, especially through the winter months.
+Did you know?
+Damp content of 5% can lower the insulating properties of a material by 50%.
+With 35% of heat loss in a property occurring from the walls, by having damp, wet walls you are likely to experience more heat loss, especially through the winter months.

 What Paint Should You Paint Render With?